Updated May 3rd, 2022:

 Our homestead is a tiny house, eco-friendly, educational community near the amazing small town of Bisbee Arizona.

-We are BRAND new.
+We are fairly new to homesteading.
+Just shy of 2 years in.
 We purchased 100% raw, undeveloped land in Mid-January of 2020 and have been working to build it into a beautiful community.
 Currently, we are able to house 3 people, but the end goal is to have a self-sustaining community of 5-8 full-time dwellers and a regular flow of travelers coming through.
 We are also big fans of Van lifers, Tiny Housers, and BYOD (Bring your own dwelling) travelers.

-My Girlfriend, Katie and I (Richard) own and run the community.
-We are both earth-friendly, yogi, liberal, crunchy hippie types and are looking for more people who fit with our ideals.
+I (Richard) own and run the community.
+I'm an earth-friendly, yogi, liberal, crunchy hippie, backpacker, nature type and am looking for more people who fit with our ideals.

 We LOVE board/card games, campfires, good conversations, learning things, plants, and sharing meals and drinks with other people.
 The main goal of this community is to have people around that we can both learn from and teach and enjoy each other's company.

-We are a nudist/naturalist friendly community.
+We are a nudist/naturalist/clothing optional friendly community.
 There is no requirement to participate, but please know that others may and be respectful of everyone.

 Hilfe bei Ökoprojekten